-${}^{\underline{[1]}} https://apps.legislature.ky.gov/recorddocuments/bill/20RS/sb158/bill.pdf, pp. 2-3.$ b.
+b.
 Describe the weighting of each indicator in the State's system of annual meaningful differentiation, including how the Academic Achievement, Other Academic, Graduation Rate, and Progress in ELP indicators each receive substantial weight individually and, in the aggregate, much greater weight than the School Quality or Student Success indicator(s), in the aggregate.

+A standard setting will be held that includes the weighting of the indicators in the overall rating for 2021-2022.
 The percentages in the table below show the weight for each indicator as established by the Kentucky Board of Education.